How Does a Periodontal Cleaning Differ From a Prophylaxis?

 A regular cleaning (oral prophylaxis) is a preventive service typically suggested for patients who do not have gum disease and is generally performed every six months.
 When Bellevue, WA patients are diagnosed with gum disease, however, a periodontal cleaning may be recommended to help improve their oral health.
 In these cases, plaque and tartar are present under the gumline within periodontal pockets (spaces between the teeth and gums) that cannot be removed with a regular dental cleaning.

 A scaling and root planing procedure is generally completed per quadrant (or quarter) of the mouth and may take place over the course of 1 – 4 visits at Premier Periodontics.
 Following this initial therapy, our specialists may recommend that you attend periodontal maintenance cleanings, which are generally performed on a 3 to 4-month basis.
 Periodontal maintenance programs are designed to help Bellevue, WA patients better manage their gum and bone health, and keep the growth of oral bacteria under control.
 Periodontal maintenance visits replace annual oral prophylaxis services and include very thorough cleanings, gum health assessments, and X-rays, and exams as needed.

 Visit an expert for specialized periodontal services

 At Premier Periodontics, our skilled periodontists are experts in treating all stages of gum disease.
-They work closely with local dentists to meet the periodontal needs of patients throughout Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA.
+They work closely with local dentists to meet the periodontal needs of patients throughout Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA.
 If you feel you may have gum disease or have further questions about periodontal cleaning vs. regular cleaning services, please contact our friendly team today!